Pre 10: Regulation of Autonomous Weapon Systems: Navigating the Legal and Ethical Imperative

 Key takeaways

-A multi-stakeholder approach involving governments, industry, civil society, and technical experts is crucial for effective governance
+A multi-stakeholder approach involving diplomats, military, industry, tech sector, and civil society is essential for effective governance of AWS

 Resolutions and action items